Savvy Homebody

 Grown in tropical and subtropical regions.
 Caribbean, African, Asian, Central, and South American cooking love cassava or yuca, it’s a traditional ingredient used in so many dishes.

-A number fresh uncooked cassava or yuca in a square straw basket.
+A fresh cassava or yuca in a square straw basket.

 What is Cassava?